The Forum Discussion Group meets at 9 a.m. most Sundays from

 Bill Clark was the long-time programmer for Forum

-Among Forum leaders in its nearly four decades of existence have been George and Lois Parker, Arthur McArthur, Bob Breitenbach, Dan Spies, Charlie Atkins, and Carla and Wayne Anderson, and Bill Clark.
+Among Forum leaders in its nearly four decades of existence have been David Leuthold, George and Lois Parker, Arthur McArthur, Bob Breitenbach, Dan Spies, Charlie Atkins, and Carla and Wayne Anderson, Bill and Delores Clark, and Gregg Suhler.

 Forum looks into community, state, national and international issues, including issues in society, the arts, history, the sciences, and the environment, and occasionally issues within the church.
 Guests have included musical performers, educational and political leaders, political candidates, representatives of other religions, and leaders in the arts, music, theater, and city and county government.